matszpk/amdcovc/README.md

 ## AMDCOVC

-This is program to control AMD Overdrive settings that is working if graphics cards are in console-mode.
-This program has been written to replace `amdconfig` utility and allow to overclock Radeon GPU's if no running X11 server.
-An `amdconfig` utility requires a running X11 server and X11 kept configuration to be working correctly.
-Thus, this program ease overclocking of Radeon GPU's under console environment (in SSH or Linux console).
-Nevertheless, this program can works under X11 environment.
+This program is for controlling AMD Overdrive settings for graphics cards in Linux console-mode.
+This program has been written to replace the `amdconfig` utility and allow to overclocking of AMD Radeon GPUs when not running the X11 server.

+The `amdconfig` utility requires a running X11 server and X11 configuration to be working correctly.
+Thus, this program eases the overclocking of AMD Radeon GPUs in the console environment (in SSH or the Linux console).
+However, this program also works under the X11 environment.

 ### WARNING

-This program changes graphics card's clocks and voltages.
-This program can easily DAMAGE your hardware if it will be used CARELESSLY.
+This program changes graphics card clock and voltage values.
+This program can easily damage your hardware if used without care.

-Before any setting of AMD Overdrive parameters (clocks, voltages, fan speeds), please STOP ANY the GPU computations and the GPU renderings.
+Before setting any of the AMD Overdrive parameters (clocks, voltages, fan speeds), please make sure any GPU computations and rendering processes have been stopped.

-YOU USE THIS PROGRAM AT YOUR OWN RISK!
-WE DO NOT GIVE ANY WARRANTY THAT PROGRAM WILL BE WORKING CORRECTLY IN ANY CASE!
-Read license before using this program.
+It goes without saying, but use this program at your own risk.
+There is no warranty expressly given or implied in the use of this program.
+Please read the license before using this program.

 ### Preliminary requirements